symfony/symfony-docs/cookbook/form/use_virtuals_forms.rst

         ));
     }

-With the virtual option set to false (default behavior), the Form Component expects each underlying object to have a ``foo`` (or ``bar``) property that is either some object or array which contains the four location fields.
+With the virtual option set to false (default behavior), the Form component expects each underlying object to have a ``foo`` (or ``bar``) property that is either some object or array which contains the four location fields.
 Of course, you don't have this object/array in your entities and you don't want it!